Parameter Efficient Fine-tuning via Explained Variance Adaptation: Conclusion and Broader Impact

 \section{Conclusion and Broader Impact}

-We propose a novel method named Explained Variance Adaptation (EVA), extending the widely used LoRA with data-driven initialization and rank re-distribution.
-We initialize LoRA matrices in a data-driven manner by performing SVD on minibatches of activation vectors.
-Further, we re-distribute ranks across weight matrices according to the amount of variance they explain.
-In this regard, we also introduce a hyperparameter that allows for a controlled investigation of different rank distributions.
-Thereby, in EVA we bind the benefits of adaptive rank allocation and data-driven initialization, resulting in one initialization to rule them all.
-We demonstrate performance gains of EVA over LoRA and initialization schemes thereof on a variety of domains, ranging from language to vision and RL.
-EVA variants consistently reach the highest average performance on a wide range of tasks across all domains.
+We propose a novel method named Explained Variance Adaptation (EVA), extending the widely used LoRA with explained variance optimal initialization and rank redistribution to provably maximize the expected gradient signal.
+EVA performs incremental SVD on minibatches of activation vectors and redistributes ranks across weight matrices according to the amount of variance that they explain.
+We demonstrate performance gains of EVA over LoRA and initialization schemes thereof in a variety of domains, ranging from language to vision and RL.
+Moreover, EVA is more efficient than most existing initialization methods while reducing the number of trainable parameters.
+Our results demonstrate that EVA consistently achieves the highest average performance on a wide range of tasks across a variety of domains.

-We believe that EVA sheds a novel view on LoRA fine-tuning, where initialization of the newly introduced weights is guided by the downstream data and can have a significant impact on future research on fine-tuning of foundation models.
-In the future, we aim at investigating the effect of incorporating gradient information in EVA and quantization, as well as alternative data-driven initialization schemes.
+We believe that EVA can have a significant impact on future research on fine-tuning foundation models because it inherits all the benefits of LoRA while improving performance and reducing the number of trainable parameters at no significant additional cost.
+In the future, our aim is to additionally incorporate gradient information and exploring ways to enhance interpretability by relating different singular vectors to different forms of pre-trained knowledge.
+Another fruitful avenue would be combining EVA with mixture-of-experts training to enable more efficient fine-tuning.